Question the narrative and this is what happens.

 The first account obliteration was due to my posting an article from a history book describing what Islamic invaders did to infidels who refused to convert.

-The second happened after posting cartoons of Muhammad following the attack on the office of French satirical newspaper Charlie Hebdo.
+The second happened after my posting cartoons of Muhammad following the attack on the office of French satirical newspaper Charlie Hebdo.